-Unique Identifier Planned Activity Name TR-2021-011 Traffic Records Program Coordination
+Unique Identifier Planned Activity Name TR-2022-010 Traffic Records Program Coordination

-Planned Activity: Traffic Records Program Coordination Planned activity number: TR-2021-011
+Planned Activity: Traffic Records Program Coordination

 Funding will be provided for the coordination and administration of traffic records-related activities in New York State.
-At GTSC's request, a member of the Institute for Traffic Safety Management and Research staff serves as the Traffic Safety Information Systems (TSIS) Coordinator.
-The coordinator's responsibilities include scheduling, setting the agenda and facilitating meetings of the Traffic Records Coordinating Council (TRCC); preparing the annual Traffic Safety Information Systems Strategic Plan; identifying and assessing progress in meeting the state's performance measures; serving as the liaison with NHTSA for the Traffic Records Assessments required every five years and annual follow-up on recommendations from the assessment, as well as assisting GTSC in meeting any other requirements for the receipt of Section 405c funding.
+At GTSC's request, a member of the ITSMR staff serves as the TSIS Coordinator.
+The coordinator's responsibilities include scheduling, setting the agenda and facilitating meetings of the TRCC; preparing the annual Traffic Safety Information Systems Strategic Plan; identifying and assessing progress in meeting the state's performance measures; serving as the liaison with NHTSA for the Traffic Records Assessments required every five years and annual follow-up on recommendations from the assessment, as well as assisting GTSC in meeting any other requirements for the receipt of Section 405c funding.

-Source Fiscal Year Funding Source ID Eligible Use of Funds Estimated Funding Amount Match Amount Local Benefit 2021 FAST Act 405c Data Program 405c Data Program (FAST) \$500,000.00 \$1,450,000.00 \$500,000.00 2021 FAST Act NHTSA 402 Traffic Records (FAST) \$145,000.00 \$0.00 \$140,000.00
+Source Fiscal Year Funding Source ID Eligible Use of Funds Estimated Funding Amount Match Amount Local Benefit 2022 FAST Act 405c Data Program 405c Data Program (FAST) \$500,000.00 \$2,450,000.00 \$500,000.00 2022 FAST Act NHTSA 402 Traffic Records (FAST) \$145,000.00 \$0.00 \$140,000.00